University of Oregon School of Law: Rankings

-Best programs: Oregon Law named top in the state of Oregon for business/corporate law, contracts/commercial law, criminal law, dispute resolution, international law, legal writing, and tax law.
+Best programs: Oregon Law named top in the state of Oregon for business/corporate law, contracts/commercial law, criminal law, dispute resolution, legal writing, and tax law.

 The program includes a master's of law degree (LL.M.) option.

 Programs

 The University of Oregon School of Law is known for possessing the nation's first public law school to establish an environmental law program.

-The law school also houses a prominent Appropriate Dispute Resolution Center, ranked 7th in the country in the 2025 U.S. News & World Report.
+The law school also houses a prominent Appropriate Dispute Resolution Center, ranked 8th in the country in the 2026 U.S. News & World Report.

-The law school's Legal Research and Writing (LRW) Program also is well regarded and has been top ranked for over 15 years.
+The law school's Legal Research and Writing (LRW) Program also is well regarded and has been top ranked for 21 years.

 Law publications

 The School of Law is home to several legal journals.